 Throttle Pressure = Interpolation of Pressure curve at MWpre‐perturbation

-ESPFRfinal for Other Generating Units/Generating Facilities
+ESPFRfinal for Other Generating Units/Generating Facilities and Energy Storage Resources

 where X is an adjustment factor that may be applied to properly model the delivery of PFR.
 The X factor will be based on known and accepted technical or physical limitations of the resource.
 X may be adjusted by ERCOT and may be variable across the operating range of a resource.
 X shall be zero unless ERCOT accepts an alternative value.